History of the United States Coast Guard: Prohibition

-In the 1920s, the Coast Guard was given several former U.S. Navy four-stack destroyers to help enforce Prohibition.
+In the 1920s the Coast Guard was given several former U.S. Navy four-stack destroyers to help enforce Prohibition.
 The effort was not entirely successful, due to the slowness of the destroyers.
 However, the mission provided many Coast Guard officers and petty officers with operational experience which proved invaluable in World War II.
 The Navy's epithet of "Hooligan Navy" dates from this era, due to the Coast Guard's flexibility in enlisting men discharged from other services to rapidly expand; it has endured due to the high proportion of prior-other-service enlisteds, and become a term of pride within the service.
 Commandant Billard utilized intelligence operatives, cryptology, counterintelligence campaigns and the first signals intercept vessel to support headquarters operations.

 1927 Mississippi River flood

-During the disastrous 1927 Mississippi River flood, the Coast Guard rescued a total of 43,853 persons who they "removed from perilous positions to places of safety".
-Additionally, they saved 11,313 head of livestock and furnished transportation for 72 persons in need of hospitalization.
-In all 674 Coast Guardsmen and 128 Coast Guard vessels and boats served in the relief operations.
+During the disastrous 1927 Mississippi River flood, the Coast Guard rescued a total of 43,853 people who they "removed from perilous positions to places of safety".
+Also, they saved 11,313 head of livestock and furnished transportation for 72 persons in need of hospitalization.
+In all 674 coast guardsmen and 128 Coast Guard vessels and boats served in the relief operations.